 “Calm down, Myles,” Coquarro said with a shake of his head.

-“No, I won’t calm down, Coquarro,” Myles responded, trying hard to keep his frustration from getting the better of him.
+“No, I won’t calm down, Coquarro,” Myles responded, making visible effort to keep his frustration from getting the better of him.
 “You heard what people are saying: There’s a ship from Daol Bay docked in port from Lord Tullivan’s own fleet and the Master of Blades himself was seen disembarking from it.
 He’s here, Coquarro and if he knows Orangecloak is too, he’s going to come after her.
 Who’s going to stop him?
 Are you naïve enough to think you can fight off Tryst Reine?
 I know I can’t.”

 In truth, the news had been weighing on Orangecloak’s mind as much as it had Myles’, but she was Field Commander of the Thieves, whatever worries burdened her, she could not show them.
 “We don’t know that it will come to that, Myles.
 It’s a fairly large city, the Master of Blades might be anywhere within its walls.
 If our scouts see him in the market, where we are to protest, then we will call it off.”